Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Introduction

 Our work is motivated by the recent development of vision-language models~\cite{liu2023visual}, which excel in local feature discrimination.
 However, properly converting implicit text-image queries to explicit text-only queries at the local level remains a challenge.
 The vision-language model~\cite{liu2023visual} is designed to generate text but lacks the ability to rank multiple gallery images.
 To address this limitation, we introduce a scoring module based on the probability of text prediction.
 Specifically, we extract local discriminative text as a text understanding problem and force the vision-language model to judge whether the local attributes exist in the target images by answering `Yes' or `No'.
-Together with global ranking score of the query text and target images, we incorporate the probability of text prediction as reranking scores.
-With this local concept reranking mechanism, our model can generate human-understandable explicit attributes in the training-free framework.
-To summarize, the contributions of this work are as follows:

-\begin{itemize} \item We are the first to propose a training-free method for zero-shot composed image retrieval (\method), eliminating the need for training on either image-text pairs or task-specific triplets. \item We introduce a two-stage approach for \method which incorporates coarse global-level retrieval baseline (\baseline) as the first stage and fine-grained local concept reranking (\rerank) as the second stage.
-This multiple-criteria scoring mechanism enables the model to rank based on both global and local information. \item Our method achieves comparable performances with state-of-the-art methods and obtains significant improvements over other training-free methods on three different datasets: CIRR, FashionIQ, and CIRCO. \end{itemize}
+Together with global ranking score of the query text and target images, we incorporate the probability of text prediction as re-ranking scores.
+With this local concept re-ranking mechanism, our model can generate human-understandable explicit attributes in the training-free framework. \sg{Our contributions are: (1) We introduce for the first time} a training-free method for zero-shot composed image retrieval, eliminating the need for training on either image-text pairs or task-specific triplets; \sg{(2)} We introduce a two-stage approach which incorporates coarse global-level retrieval (\baseline) as the first stage and fine-grained local concept re-ranking (\rerank) as the second stage.
+The first stage \baseline tunes the instruction-image pair into a descriptive caption to leverage existing visual-textual alignment space.
+The second stage \rerank solves the problem of ambiguous requirement from reference image by re-ranking on precise fine-grained concepts.
+This multiple-criteria scoring mechanism enables the model to rank based on both global and local information; \sg{(3)} Our method achieves comparable performances \sg{to that of the} state-of-the-art \sg{training based} methods \sg{but outperforms significantly all other} training-free methods \sg{for open domain test} on four different datasets: CIRR, FashionIQ, CIRCO and COCO.